Danvers Opening: History and nomenclature

 1.e4 e5 2.Qh5 has acquired several names over the years, none of which are universally used.
 The earliest known appearance in print was in the Dubuque Chess Journal in May 1875, where it was dubbed the Kentucky Opening, perhaps in reference to a game played in Danville, Kentucky, which was published in the August issue of the same magazine.
 (This name was also applied by J. H. Blackburne to the unsound Jerome Gambit.)
 In the American Chess Bulletin in 1905, the opening was referred to as the Danvers Opening, so named by E. E. Southard, a well-known psychiatrist and a strong amateur chess player, after the hospital where he worked.

-Bernard Parham of Indianapolis is one of the few master level players to advocate this line.
-Parham is known for his eccentric theories on the game of chess, which he has developed into what he calls the "Matrix System".
-Parham's Matrix System advocates early development of the queen in several positions, as in his favored line as White against the Sicilian Defence, 1.e4 c5 2.Qh5?!
-Parham argues that just as Richard Réti and Aron Nimzowitsch pioneered the hypermodern style of chess, his own ideas which are considered strange today may well be considered viable in the future.
+Bernard Parham of Indianapolis was one of the few master level players to advocate this line.
+Parham was known for his eccentric theories on the game of chess, which he had developed into what he had called the "Matrix System".
+Parham's Matrix System advocated early development of the queen in several positions, as in his favored line as White against the Sicilian Defence, 1.e4 c5 2.Qh5?!
+Parham argued that just as Richard Réti and Aron Nimzowitsch pioneered the hypermodern style of chess, his own ideas which are considered strange today may well be considered viable in the future.
 Several internet-based sources refer to 1.e4 e5 2.Qh5 as the Parham Attack or Parham Opening.

 The most notable use of 1.e4 e5 2.Qh5 by a grandmaster occurred in 2005, when U.S. Champion Hikaru Nakamura played it in two tournament games.
-The best known of these was against Indian GM Krishnan Sasikiran at the May 2005 Sigeman Tournament in Copenhagen/Malmö, Denmark.
+The better known of these was against Indian GM Krishnan Sasikiran at the May 2005 Sigeman Tournament in Copenhagen/Malmö, Denmark.
 Nakamura got a reasonable position out of the opening but lost the game due to a mistake made in the middlegame.
 He later wrote on the Internet, "I do believe that 2.Qh5 is a playable move, in fact I had a very good position in the game, and was close to winning if I had in fact played 23.e5."
 The previous month, Nakamura had played 2.Qh5 against GM Nikola Mitkov at the April 2005 HB Global Chess Challenge in Minneapolis.
 The game ended in a draw after 55 moves.

 More often the opening is adopted by chess novices, as when actor Woody Harrelson played it against Garry Kasparov in a 1999 exhibition game in Prague.
 Harrelson achieved a draw after being assisted by several grandmasters who were in Prague attending the match between Alexei Shirov and Judit Polgár.
 The next year Kasparov again faced the opening as Black when tennis star Boris Becker played it against him in an exhibition game in New York.
 This time Kasparov won in 17 moves.